ManuelPeinado/GoogleDirectionsClient/README.md

 Three different clients are provided:

 #####GoogleDirectionsClient
 A low level client that takes care of performing a request to the API in a background thread, parsing the result and passing it to you using a listener interface.
-This client will even allow you to make asynchronous requests, using the `getDirectionsAsync` method.
+This client will even allow you to make synchronous requests, using the `getDirectionsSync` method.
 Just don't do it in the UI thread!

 #####GoogleDirectionsFragment
 A non-retain-instance fragment that makes extremely simple to implement an activity that makes requests to the Directions API, as it takes care of handling the orientation changes in a transparent manner.